-The Municipality is proud to report that as a spending on Municipal Infrastructure Grant was at more than 80% of the allocation as at Midyear of the 2024/2025 financial year.
-This is consistent with our performance in the previous financial years.
-It is for this reason that the municipality received an additional funding allocation of R 6.5 million, which will help us to speed up reduction of our road infrastructure backlogs.
-The last phase of Mogwadi road project will be implemented in the 2024/2025 financial year with additional 6.1 km of road to be upgraded in Sekonye to Springs internal streets, ward 05.
-Our programme for installation of culvert bridges in various villages affected by rains went very well in the current financial year and four bridges will be completed by the end of third quarter.
-We further appreciate the national government for giving the municipality and additional funding of R 17.5 million of municipal disaster recovery grant to maintain and repair the roads damaged by torrential rains.
-Three villages (Fatima, Moleele and Broekman) will benefit in the next four months through culvert bridges and storm water control.
+Following a very good performance by the municipality in the implementation of service delivery projects we are please to report that the municipality received additiuonal funding of R 6.5 million which will help us to speed up reduction of our road infrastructure backlogs.
+The last phase of Mogwadi road project will be implemented in the 2024/2025 financial year with additional 6.1 km of road to be upgraded in Sekonye to Springs internal streets.

+Our programme for installation of culvert bridges in various villages affected by rains went very well in the currnet financial year and four bridges will be completed by the end of third quarter.
+A further four culvert bridges will be implemented in the 2024/2025 financial year.

+We appreciate the national government for giving us R 17.5 million of nunicipal disaster recovery grant to maintain and repair the roads damaged by torrential rains.
+Three villages

+(Fatima, Moleele and Broekman) will benefit in the next four months through culvert bridges and storm water control.

 More than 829 households will be electrified in the coming financial year which is a huge improvement compared to the 2023/2024 financial year.
 Our programme for the installation of high mast lights in our villages as part of fighting crime will continue in the coming financial year.

 In appreciation of the thirty years of democratic dispensation we have set ourselves a goal of ensuring Molemole municipality is able to come with sustainable revenue generating strategies to ensure continued provision of services to our people.
-We are currently engaging various stakeholders with a view to form a partnership that will create long term investment vehicles that will benefit the people of this municipality.
+We are currently engaging various stakeholders with a view to form a partnership that will creat long term investment vehicles that will benefit the people of this municipality.
 To this end an Investment committee has been established in order to formalize our commitment to this cause.
-We have also applied to Nersa for a license on more Electricity distribution areas in order to generate more revenue from electricity sales.
-This will add more than 1500 households to the current number of households in Morebeng and Mogwadi.
+Further details will be found as you page through this draft document.